 |Medium||150ºF||Remove at 140-145ºF|

 A rib roast is best when cooked to rare or medium rare.
 If you prefer it more done than that, remove it when the internal temperature reaches 145 degrees.
-There'll be just a slight hint of pinkness in the meat at that level of doneness.
+There will be just a hint of pinkness in the meat at that level of doneness.

 And now, it's time to serve your guests.